Inedo/inedo-docs/Content/proget/api/security/groups/list.md

 ```

 ## HTTP Request Specification
-To list all Groups in ProGet, simply `GET` to the URL with an [appropriate API Key](/docs/proget/api/sca#authentication).
+To list all Groups in ProGet, simply `GET` to the following URL with an [appropriate API Key](/docs/proget/api/security#authentication):

 ```plaintext
 GET /api/security/groups/list